cdc67/Quipper/README.md

 ### Overview ###
 Quipper is a movie quote generator written in C. It provides functionallity to gain quotes from random movie sources, or to lookup quotes for a specific movie by title.
 Quipper uses IMDB to gain all of the information for the movies.

+### Features ###
+* List movie quotes by Title
+* Randomly select movie quotes from a list
+* Run as a background process

+### Usage ###

+To use this program.
+Download all of the files that are in this repository to a location on your computer.
+Navigate to that location using a termial program.
+Once inside simply type make, or make all.
+To run the program.
+This will then bring you to the main ui of the program.

+Note: You may also just run the following command to build the program (make build), and then run it as any other executible file (./quipper)

 ### Documentation ###
 This is all of the documentation for the files listed in the program.